Instructions regarding projected images…the parts in bold italics have been updated for 2018.

 and not “the-four-horsemen-of the-apolcalyspe”, for example.

 For all projected image competitions, challenges and appraisals, we now upload the images to our competition portal, which you will find on the members’ tab under competition entry…or from this link.
-The competition secretary Wendy or MikeL will give you a password so that you can use this area.
+The competition secretary MikeL or Andy will give you a password so that you can use this area.

 Remember you can enter a maximum of six images in each media (Print and Projected), for quarterlies.
 You will find competition rules at the members’ page…you need the password for this page, which you enter on the page and which you can obtain from the secretary or webmaster (Christine).